mnegi/packer-provisioner-ansible-local/README.md

  * `playbook_file` (string) - The playbook file to be executed by ansible.
 This file must exist on your local system and will be uploaded to the remote machine.

+Optional parameters:

+ * `playbook_paths` (array of strings) - This is an array of paths to playbook files on your local system.
+These will be uploaded to the remote machine under `staging_directory`/playbooks.
+By default, this is empty.
+ * `role_paths` (array of strings) - This is an array of paths to role directories on your local system.
+These will be uploaded to the remote machine under `staging_directory`/roles.
+By default, this is empty.
+ * `staging_directory` (string) - This is the directory where all the configuration of Ansible by Packer will be placed.
+By default this is "/tmp/packer-provisioner-ansible-local".
+This directory doesn't need to exist but must have proper permissions so that the SSH user that Packer uses is able to create directories and write into this folder.
+If the permissions are not correct, use a shell provisioner prior to this to configure it properly.

 ## Execute Command

 By default, Packer uses the following command to execute Ansible: